0. Intro 🎬

 Wait.
 Didn’t we dispense with that rags-to-riches spiel a minute ago?
 And right you are.
 It’s just that I needed an excuse to slip in a glimmer of the rich dimensionality—or so I think anyway—with which I’ve managed, or least sought, to imbue the collage above.

 With that, behold the following collage “elements” in particular:

 - Woohoo!
-My very own Dell G7 Gaming Laptop—the best deal out there and one which I had purchased in particular for its GPU—an awesome laptop that I had configured not so long ago to do deep learning experiments (using Keras and TensorFlow).
+My very own laptop—the best deal out there and one which I had purchased in particular for its GPU—an awesome laptop that I had configured not so long ago to do deep learning experiments (using Keras and TensorFlow).
 Yep, sure had a blast in the not-too-distant past.

 - A figurine of our intrepid sleuth Tintin, clasping a briefcase and overcoat in each hand, rapidly breaking into a stride atop that baseball diamond mound.
 So Who’s on First?,” you can’t help blurting out.
 (More on that soon.
 Promise.)

 - Ah yes, the center of attention, the various magazine specimens themselves that can be spied levitating in mid-air (with maybe a touch of support being lent by my sturdy subterfuge the slick iPad stand.)

 - Finally, a smattering of bright-green “Only connect” stickies—of “Live in fragments no longer” fame—gleefully plastered atop the addressee section of some of the magazines, chiefly to assist in maintaining the anonymity of you-know-who so as to stave off the specter of unsolicited marketing-mail.

 And that’s pretty much it for the “elements” I wish to highlight in the collage above.